The Relational Economy: Profit

 If all you want from a relationship is your own profit then PLEASE stay out of the relational economy.
 You will be a threat to the whole market until you have put aside conceit and learned to think of others before yourself.

 We are not used to thinking this way.
 We are more used to "selfish ambition and vain conceit."
 We are more used to self-centered profit than mutual gain.
-We are called always to "make every effort to do what leads to peace and to mutual edification" (Rom.
-14:19).
+We are called always to "make every effort to do what leads to peace and to mutual edification" (Romans 14:19).